Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: A short description of some of the main results

-while, for $\lambda<0$, the rates of $R_{\e}$ in the estimation problem coincide with the separation rates $r_{\e}^*$ in the corresponding detection problem (see, e.g., \cite{IS.02}, Section 2.8, and references therein.)

-Observe that the minimax rates of testing are faster than the corresponding minimax rates of estimation (as it is common in nonparametric inference, see, e.g., \cite{IS.02}, Sections 2.10 and 3.5.1), except for the cases of mildly ill-posed problems with $l^q$-ellipsoids for Sobolev classes of functions with $q\in (0,2)$ and $\lambda>0$ and the cases of severely ill-posed inverse problems with $l^2$-ellipsoids for Sobolev and analytic classes of functions.
-(To the best of our knowledge, we are not aware of any minimax estimation results with the case of severely ill-posed inverse problems with $l^q$-ellipsoids, $q \in (0,2)$, for Sobolev and analytic classes of functions.)
+while, for $\lambda<0$, the estimation rates $R_{\e}$ coincide with the separation rates~$r_{\e}^*$ in the corresponding detection problem; see, for example, \cite{IS02}, Section~2.8, and references therein.
+Observe that the minimax rates of testing are faster than the corresponding minimax rates of estimation (as it is common in nonparametric inference, see, e.g.,~\cite{IS02}, Sections 2.10 and 3.5.1), except for the cases of mildly ill-posed inverse problems with Sobolev $f$, $q\in(0,2)$ and $\lambda\le0$, and the cases of severely ill-posed inverse problems with Sobolev~$f$ or analytic~$f$, $q=2$.
+[To the best of our knowledge, we are not aware of any minimax estimation results with the case of severely ill-posed inverse problems for Sobolev~$f$ or analytic $f$, $q \in(0,2)$.]

-Returning to the signal detection problem, note that, except for the case of mildly ill-posed inverse problems with $l^q$-ellipsoids, $q \in (0,2]$, for analytic classes of functions and for the case of mildly ill-posed problems with $l^q$-ellipsoids, $q\in (0,2)$ (and $\lambda\le 0$), for Sobolev classes of functions, the aforementioned separation rates $r_{\e}^*$ hold true for the {\it known} parameters $(\a,\b,q)$ associated with the classes of functions and the ill-posed inverse problems under consideration.
-The rate-optimal tests depend on the parameters $(\a,\b,q)$ for these cases as well.
-In practice, the parameters $\a$ and $ q$ associated with the considered functional classes are typically unknown and, very often, the statistician is not confident about the value of the parameter $\b$ that characterizes the spectrum of the operator $A^*A$.
-For unknown parameters $(\a,\b, q)\in \Sigma\subset \R^2_+\times (0,2]:=(0,\infty)\times(0,\infty)\times (0,2]$, we have the so-called {\it adaptive} problems: in order to distinguish between the null hypothesis and the `combined' alternative, which corresponds to a wide enough compact set $\Sigma\subset \R^2_+\times (0,2]$, it does not suffice to just require $u_\e=u_\e(r_\e(\a,\b,q),\a,\b,q)\to \infty$ for all $(\a,\b,q)\in \Sigma$; instead, one needs that it should tend to $\infty$ faster than some family $u_\e^{ad}\to\infty$, which is a `payment' for adaptation, see \cite{Spok}.
+Returning to the signal detection problem, note that, except for the mildly ill-posed inverse problems with Sobolev $f$, $q\in(0,2)$ and $\lambda\le0$, or analytic $f$, the aforementioned separation rates $r_{\e}^*$ still hold true for the \textit{known} parameters $(\a,\b,q)$ associated with the classes of functions and the ill-posed inverse problems under consideration.
+For these cases, the rate-optimal tests also depend on the parameters $(\a,\b,q)$.
+In practice, the parameters $\a$ and $ q$ associated with the considered functional classes are typically unknown and, very often, the statistician is not confident about the value of the parameter $\b$ associated with the sequence $b_k$, $k \in \N$.
+For unknown parameters $(\a,\b, q)\in\Sigma\subset \R^2_+\times(0,2]:=(0,\infty)\times(0,\infty)\times(0,2]$, we have the so-called \textit{adaptive} problems: in order to distinguish between the null hypothesis and the ``combined'' alternative, which corresponds to a~wide enough compact set $\Sigma\subset\R^2_+\times (0,2]$, it does not suffice to just require $u_\e=u_\e(r_\e(\a,\b,q),\a,\b ,q)\to \infty$ for all $(\a,\b,q)\in\Sigma$; instead, one needs that it should tend to $\infty$ faster than some family $u_\e^{\mathrm{ad}}\to\infty$, which is a ``payment'' for adaptation; see \cite{Spok}.